1 in 500 US residents has died of Covid-19

 The CDC recommends people -- even those fully vaccinated -- wear masks indoors in areas with substantial or high community transmission.
 More than 99% of the population lives in a county with one of those designations.

-In Ohio, children's hospitals are overwhelmed with Covid-19 and respiratory cases, Gov. Mike DeWine said, encouraging schools to issue mask mandates since the state legislature has told him it would overturn any mandate he issued.
+In Ohio, where children's hospitals are overwhelmed with Covid-19 and respiratory cases, Gov. Mike DeWine is encouraging schools to issue mask mandates since the state legislature has told him it would overturn any mandate he issued.

 "Reasonable people may disagree about a lot, but we can all agree that we must keep our children in the classroom so they don't fall behind and so their parents can go to work and not take time off to watch their kids at home," DeWine said.